Ithil-protocol/docs/docs/developers/new-strategy.md

         address _liquidator
     ) BaseStrategy(_vault, _liquidator, "ExampleStrategy", "ITHIL-ES-POS") {}

+    /// @notice open a position
+    /// @param order the structure with the order parameters
-    function _openPosition(Order calldata order) internal override returns (uint256 amountIn) {}
+    /// @return amountIn the amount of tokens obtained from an external protocol function _openPosition(Order calldata order) internal override returns (uint256 amountIn) {}

+    /// @notice close the position
+    /// @param positionId the id of the position to be closed
+    /// @param expectedCost the acceptable slippage
-    function _closePosition(Position memory position, uint256 expectedCost)
+    /// @return (amountIn, amountOut) the amount obtained and spent when closing the position function _closePosition(Position memory position, uint256 expectedCost)
         internal
         override